Master of International Affairs (MIA)

 - As a native speaker of a language other than English who also demonstrates that a substantive part of their education (e.g., high school, college, prior graduate degree) has been in that language.
 TOEFL/IELTS will also be taken into account as supplemental evidence of proficiency in another language.

 - Students may fulfill the language requirement for the MIA degree and the MPA/EPD Concentration with any spoken language offered by Columbia University language programs or the Language Resource Center: http://www.lrc.columbia.edu/languages/#languageprograms.
 Information on language proficiency assessment at Columbia University is provided here: http://www.lrc.columbia.edu/proficiency-testing/.
-Students must achieve a grade of B (3.0) or better in an Intermediate Level II (4th semester) modern language course at Columbia.
+Students must successfully complete an Intermediate Level II (4th semester) modern language course at Columbia.
 Students may register for any modern language course at Columbia.
 However, elementary level courses cannot count toward the 54 credits applicable to the degree.
 Intermediate-level courses will count as electives.
 If you are at the elementary level, you should start your language courses in your first semester.

 - By passing a language proficiency exam in Spanish, French, German, and Portuguese administered by SIPA.
 (Proficiency/placement exams in other languages may be arranged through the departments teaching in those languages.)
 The exam can only be taken once.
 You are strongly advised to take the exam in your first year.